Meet the O-Team!

 Orientation Peer Advisers (OPAs)

-Graduate Assistants are hired each year to provide additional support to the Orientation Office and gain hands on experience in their field of study.
-Graduate assistants tasks include assisting in programming, providing expert and assistance with the Orientation assessment process, and developing the student staff through supervision, recruitment, hiring, and training.
-Meet the Graduate Assistants!
+Graduate students are hired each year to provide additional support to the Orientation Office and gain hands on experience in their field of study.
+Graduate student tasks include assisting in programming, providing expert and assistance with the Orientation assessment process, and developing the student staff through supervision, recruitment, hiring, and training.
+Meet the Graduate Students!